EmpiricalCode/interndrop/readme.md

 # TODO:
 - Verify robots.txt for each company (maybe use LLMs for this lol)
-- Fetch and cache the page (&p=, &page=, ...) keyword for each company
 - Handle some sort of 404 error or other problem causing no jobs to be scraped (we shouldn't record this as no jobs present, since if the site is down the jobs probably still exist)
 - Handle not so nice scenarios
 - Turn down LLM temperature